molgenis/molgenis-emx2/docs/molgenis/dev_graphgenome.md

 The API reads its data from the _GenomicVariations_ table which represents Beacon v2 [Genomic Variations](https://docs.genomebeacons.org/schemas-md/genomicVariations_defaultSchema/).
 The easiest way to enable Beacon v2 in MOLGENIS EMX2 is by choosing 'FAIR_DATA_HUB' as a template for your database.

-Variants from this table are only usable by this API when it least these columns contain values:
+Variants in the _GenomicVariations_ table MUST have values for the following columns in order to be usable:
 - Gene identifier (`geneId`)
 - Genome assembly identifier (`position_assemblyId`)
 - Starting position (`position_start`)
+- Reference DNA bases (`referenceBases`)

 This API makes use of the [UCSC REST API](https://genome.ucsc.edu/goldenPath/help/api.html) to retrieves reference genomic sequences.
 If not internet connection is available, or the API is run in 'offline mode', the reference genomic sequence is replaced with repeats of N-bases.